srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - Ideally one would always prefer to run the pipeline from scratch, but sometimes the stages are too expensive to compute over and over, so using chunks of the pipeline is better
-- This can also mixed with the “incremental mode”, so that if one stage has already been run and the intermediate data has been generated, that stage is skipped
+- This can also mixed with the "incremental mode", so that if one stage has already been run and the intermediate data has been generated, that stage is skipped
   - Each stage can save files in a `tmp_dir/stage_name`